RussellLuo/cmdr/README.md

         def main():
             print('hello')

-4. Use it as a command:
+4. Use it as a command (identified by its module name)

         $ cmdr hello